effektif/admin-docs/docs/installation.rst

 Install Tomcat
 --------------
-The Java backend of the Effektif system is executed using Apache Tomcat 8.
-Effektif does not officially support any older or younger versions of Tomcat than version 8.
-Furthermore, you have to use a 64 Bit version of Apache Tomcat 8.
+The Java backend of the Effektif system is executed using Apache Tomcat.
+Effektif supports Apache Tomcat 64 Bit in version 7 and 8.
+However, you are advised to use the newer version Tomcat 8.

 You can download the latest installation files for different operating systems from the following site: